valters/xsdiff/README.md

 f2.xsd
 ~~~~

-`report-yyyy-MM-dd` folder will be created to hold generate html report files.
+`report-yyyy-MM-dd` folder will be created to hold the generated html report files.